kushaangowda/React_context_hooks/README.md

-# React Context
+# React Context & Hooks
-React App using context API to manage data
+React App using context API and hooks to manage data